An Analysis of the Impact of Gold Open Access Publications in Computer Science: Conclusions

 \section{Conclusions}

 The CS publication landscape has changed radically in recent years.
 Journal output has increased from 20,000 to 120,000 papers per year from 2000 to 2023.
-This is partly due to a push to improve publication availability via OA publication models and, today, a significant proportion of all papers are from Gold Open Access publishers.
-However, there are concerns about a Gold OA downside, because the economics of OA publishing may incentivise quantity over quality.
+This is partly due to a push to improve publication availability via OA publication models, and today, a significant proportion of all papers are from New OA publishers.
+However, there are concerns about a New OA downside, because the economics of OA publishing may incentivise quantity over quality.
 In this paper, we find evidence to support this:

-\begin{itemize} \item Gold OA publishers have experienced much higher growth rates than their traditional counterparts. \item On average Gold OA papers in CS receive fewer citations than they produce; in network centrality terms Gold OA publishers have low status. \item Gold OA papers receive less influential citations than traditional journals.
-The citations they receive are from papers that have fewer influential citations than average. \end{itemize}
+\begin{itemize} \item New OA publishers have experienced much higher growth rates than their traditional counterparts. \item On average New OA papers in CS receive fewer citations than they produce; in network centrality terms New OA publishers have low status. \item New OA papers receive less influential citations than traditional journals.
+The citations they receive are from papers that have fewer influential citations than average. \item OA papers from traditional publishers do not suffer in this way, in fact there is evidence that they attract more citations than their non-OA counterparts. \end{itemize}

 This suggests that any evaluation of publication quality needs to account for these changes in the publication landscape.
 In particular, rather than continuing to rely on metrics such as FWCI and $h$-index, which treat all citations as equal, it may be appropriate to use methods (perhaps based on network centrality) that do not treat all citations the same \cite{portenoy2017leveraging}.